Fall/Winter 2015-16 Courses

 To address the new certification pathways approved by the NYS Regents, the NYS Teacher Center Network designed three (CTLE) Certification Extension Course Series for special educators with a current Students with Disabilities Grades 1-6 Generalist Certification for grades Pre-K – K or grades 7-8 extension or Grades 5-9 Generalist Certification for 10-12 extension.
 NYSTC worked with the NYSED Department of Higher Education and Department of Special Education to ensure all courses in each series satisfy the CTLE requirements for special education certification.
 Complete Flyer available HERE.

-TO REGISTER FOR THESE COURSES ONLY, PLEASE CLICK HERE.
+TO REGISTER FOR THE COURSES BELOW, PLEASE CLICK HERE.

 GeoHistoGrams for Global History and Geography